 How To Follow Up Online Outside Of Email

-When you see this happening it means the business “following” you has implemented “remarketing” in their Adwords account.
+When you see this happening it means the business “following” you have implemented “remarketing” in their Adwords account.
 They are tracking you as a past visitor using a cookie that’s dropped when you first landed on their website.
-The act of following you means their brand stays with you and front of mind.
+The act of following you means their brand stays with you and in front of mind.

 Recently I was looking for some running shoes and whilst searching I spent some time on Sportsshoes.com.
-Subsequently I saw ads for their products on different websites over the following weeks.
+Subsequently, I saw ads for their products on different websites over the following weeks.

-To a third party it may seem a bit odd advertising sports shoes on sites completely unrelated to sports, but in actual fact it’s a VERY powerful way of strategically following up with someone that previously visited your website.
+To a third party it may seem a bit odd advertising sports shoes on sites completely unrelated to sports, but in actual fact, it’s a VERY powerful way of strategically following up with someone that previously visited your website.

 The more you follow up, the more you can help your list know, like and trust you.